-It’s interesting really isn’t it?
+It’s interesting really, isn’t it?
 Often is the case, car nuts like ourselves shake our heads at the way manufacturers market certain products to customers plainly because we feel we know absolutely everything there is to know about cars.
 More often than not, we’re straight-up wrong and the corporate beings at be hit the nail in the head and sell thousands.

 If we had things our way, every car would come with either a flat-plane crank V8, turbo 6-cylinder, or 9000rpm flat-six.
 Unfortunately, this makes absolutely no sense, costs too much and often translates to poor sales.
 In the rare circumstance that a manufacturer decides to listen to what the ‘community’ actually asks for they’re left with some version of an Ariel Atom V8 that no one with half a brain would ever think of getting behind the wheel of for the simple fact, it wants to kill you.
 The smart side of our brain knows it’s all about balance, but how do we find this balance and find the result in a product that sells?
 Let the 2022 Ford Ranger explain.

-When we attended the Sydney unveiling of the Ranger in the latter half of 2021 the brand kept banging on about ‘Customer-centered Design’ which is traditionally automotive speak for “we stuck a wing and tune on your hatchback for driver engagement,” but that couldn’t be farther from the truth when it comes to New Ranger.
+When we attended the Sydney unveiling of the Ranger in the latter half of 2021 the brand kept banging on about ‘Customer-centred Design’ which is traditionally automotive speak for “we stuck a wing and tune on your hatchback for driver engagement,” but that couldn’t be farther from the truth when it comes to New Ranger.
 In the schpiel they had video interviews with owners from around the world who spoke about their relationship with the Ranger, it was powerful.
 And true.

 “Our intent was not to simply create a good truck.
 We wanted to deliver an exceptional one that people would want to own – one that customers around the world could trust to tackle anything,” said Gary Boes, Enterprise Product Line Management director, Global Trucks.